bodo-ai/Bodo/docs/source/pandas.rst

   * only arguments ``io``, ``sheet_name``, ``header``, ``names``, ``comment``, ``dtype``, ``skiprows``, ``parse_dates`` are supported.
   * ``io`` should be a string and is required.
-  * Either ``names`` and ``dtype`` arguments should be provided to enable type inference, or ``io`` should be a constant string for Bodo to infer types by looking at the file at compile time.
+  * Either ``names`` and ``dtype`` arguments should be provided to enable type inference, or ``io`` should be inferrable as a constant string for Bodo to infer types by looking at the file at compile time.
   * ``sheet_name``, ``header``, ``comment``, and ``skiprows`` should be constant if provided.
   * ``names`` and ``parse_dates`` should be constant lists if provided.